grapeisme/kanboard/doc/plugin-metadata.markdown

 Metadata
 ========

-You can attach metadata for each project, task, user or for the whole application.
+You can attach metadata for each project, task and user.
 Metadata are custom fields, it's a key/value table.

 For example your plugin can store external information for a task or new settings for a project.